Get a demo of Culture Amp

 How does Legal Australia compare?

-People in Legal Australia were much more positive than average regarding Alignment & Involvement.
+People in Legal Australia were much more positive than average regarding Action.

-On the lower side, people in Legal Australia had much lower favorable scores than average in Action, Service & Quality Focus, and Innovation.
+On the lower side, people in Legal Australia had much lower favorable scores than average in Innovation, Company Performance, and Social Connection.

-The highest scoring question for Legal Australia had 90% of people agreeing that We have enough autonomy to perform our jobs effectively (+7% compared to overall) while they were generally most positive about Work & Life Blend.
+The highest scoring question for Legal Australia had 89% of people agreeing that they are able to arrange time out from work when they need to (+2% compared to overall) while they were generally most positive about Work & Life Blend.

-People in Legal Australia were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 19% of people disagreeing (+3% above average).
+People in Legal Australia were generally least favourable about Feedback & Recognition, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 22% of people disagreeing (+5% above average).

 How long do people stay?